molnarriso/SlurpJob/project_summary.md

    - `public async Task LogConnection(ConnectionDetails connectionDetails)`: Logs the details of an incoming connection (e.g., source IP, timestamp, protocol, port number) in InfluxDB.
    - `public async Task LogAttack(AttackDetails attackDetails)`: Logs the details of an attack attempt (e.g., source IP, timestamp, attack type, payload) in InfluxDB.

-`Configuration`:
-   - `public Configuration()`: Constructor that initializes the `Configuration` class and loads settings from a configuration file or environment variables.
-   - `public T GetSetting<T>(string settingName)`: Retrieves the value of the specified setting and returns it as the requested type.

 `SSLTerminator`:
    - `public SSLTerminator()`: Constructor that initializes the `SSLTerminator` with any required settings, such as SSL certificates.
    - `public async Task<HttpRequest> TerminateSSL(Stream networkStream)`: Accepts a `Stream` (e.g., from a `TcpClient`) and handles the SSL/TLS termination to extract the underlying `HttpRequest`.

-`ConnectionLimiter`: The `ConnectionLimiter` class will work together with the `ConnectionHandler` to enforce data size limits on incoming connections and manage their termination.
+   Here is a summary of the classes along with their short descriptions and function signatures:

+`Configuration`:
+    - Handles loading and retrieving settings from a configuration file or environment variables.
+    - `public T GetSetting<T>(string settingName)`: Retrieves the value of the specified setting and returns it as the requested type.

+`ConnectionDetails`:
+    - Represents the details of a logged connection, including the remote endpoint, protocol, data size, partial data, data hash, and timestamp.
+    - No methods, only properties.

+`ConnectionHandler`:
+    - Processes incoming TCP and UDP connections, logs connection data, and handles SSL/TLS termination and request forwarding for legitimate connections.
+    - `public async Task HandleTcpConnection(TcpClient client)`: Processes an incoming TCP connection, logs the data, and calls mock methods for SSL/TLS termination and request forwarding.
+    - `public async Task HandleUdpConnection(UdpClient client, IPEndPoint remoteEndPoint, byte[] receivedData)`: Processes an incoming UDP datagram, logs the data, and calls a mock method for request analysis.
+    - `private async Task LogConnectionData(TcpClient client, byte[] data)`: Logs the connection details, including the remote endpoint, protocol, data size, partial data, data hash, and timestamp.

+`PortListener`:
+    - Listens for incoming TCP and UDP connections on specified ports and forwards them to the `ConnectionHandler` for processing.
-   - `public ConnectionLimiter(int maxDataSize)`: Constructor that initializes the `ConnectionLimiter` with the specified maximum data size (1 MB in this case).
+    - `public PortListener(ProtocolType protocol)`: Constructor that initializes the `PortListener` with the specified protocol (TCP or UDP).
-   - `public async Task<Stream> LimitConnection(TcpClient client)`: Takes a `TcpClient` object, enforces the data size limit, and returns a limited `Stream` that can be used for further processing.
-If the data size limit is reached, the connection will be terminated automatically.
-   - `public void TerminateConnection(TcpClient client)`: Closes the specified `TcpClient` connection.
+    - `public async Task StartListening()`: Starts listening for incoming TCP or UDP connections on all possible ports.
+    - `public async Task StopListening()`: Stops listening for incoming connections and cleans up any ongoing connection handling tasks.

+`Program` :
+    - The main class that initializes, runs, and shuts down the honeypot application.
+    - `public async Task Initialize()`: Initializes the application by loading the configuration and setting up the required components.
+    - `public async Task Run()`: Starts the application by launching the `PortListener` instances and managing the lifecycle of the application.
+    - `public async Task Shutdown()`: Shuts down the application by stopping the `PortListener` instances and performing any necessary cleanup tasks.